Frozen copper pipe cracked and water coming out of the hole

 Frozen pipes in the wall or ceiling present unique challenges.
 You obviously don’t want to tear out the wall or ceiling to expose the frozen pipe and thaw them.
 Here are a few ways to thaw pipes in the wall or ceiling as long as they haven’t already burst:

 • Turn the thermostat up and wait.
-This can be quite the waiting game because the cold is still radiating through the outer layer of wall to keep the pipes cold, but your heat pump or furnace is working hard to warm the walls and therefore warm the pipes within the walls.
+This can be quite the waiting game because the cold is still radiating through the outer layer of the wall to keep the pipes cold, but your heat pump or furnace is working hard to warm the walls and, therefore, warm the pipes within them.

 • Use an infrared lamp to heat the wall section where the frozen pipe is located.
-Heat lamps are a second choice, but infrared lamps do a more efficient job because they don’t heat the air.
+Heat lamps are a second choice, but infrared lamps are more efficient because theyn’tn’t heat the air.
 Infrared lamps direct their energy toward warming the wall and frozen pipe instead of warming the air that touches the wall.

-• You may have to tear out a section of wall or ceiling in order to get to a frozen pipe.
-This should be considered as a last resort and as a way to prevent the pipe from bursting and destroying the wall or ceiling anyway.
+• You may have to tear out a section of wall or ceiling to reach a frozen pipe.
+This should be considered a last resort and a way to prevent the pipe from bursting and destroying the wall or ceiling anyway.

 Pipes at Risk for Freeze

-The Pipes that are along an exterior wall are most likely to freeze during very cold weather.
-Pipes that are protected by insulation, between the floors of your multi-story home, or otherwise well-insulated are at a much lower risk of freeze during the winter months.
+The Pipes along an exterior wall will most likely freeze during freezing weather.
+Pipes protected by insulation between the floors of your multi-story home or otherwise well-insulated are at a much lower risk of freezing during winter.
 Here is a small list of pipes that are more susceptible to freeze:

 • Pipes that are in an outside wall.